UwUDev/Everything-To-Ascii/README.md

 ### Prerequisites

-Make sure you have Java 8 or higher and chrome ver.
-85 (lastest) before starting
+Make sure you have Java 8 or higher before starting

 * Download Java 8 [Here](https://www.java.com/download/)
 And thats all